AMN-SHK/UnibotFM/data/nlu.md

 - About college
 - Details about College
 - I want to know about college
+- college details
+- ucoe details
+- more details of college
+- more information of college
+- about ucoe

 <!-- College Facility -->
 ## intent:facility
 - What are facility available in college
+- What are facilities available in college
 - Facility provided by college
 - facility
 - facilities